Intervention

 For him, the gallery’s symbolic ‘white walls’ needed to be fought, resisted and shown for what they were.
 In 1971, he locked himself in the confines of the MTL gallery in Brussels for five days and nights.
 His solitary act and refusal to allow the gallery space its role in visual presentation was the ‘exhibition’.
 This small publication features the texts he wrote during his stay in the gallery and remains the only material trace of his rigourous act.

 pp. (28).
 8vo.
 (135 x 108 mm).
-Original publisher's tan printed wrappers, stapled as issued, titles to covers in black.
+Artist statement to front wrapper, leaf with title, verso and following leaves with Maloney's texts Original publisher's tan printed wrappers, stapled as issued, printed text to covers in black.

 #48661